telvue/prerender_rails/README.md

 `Note` Make sure you have more than one webserver thread/process running because the prerender service will make a request to your server to render the HTML.

+`Note` This code has been modified so that Facebook's crawler does NOT trigger this prerenderer instead requests are forwarded normally to the Rails application as usual.

 Add this line to your application's Gemfile:

     gem 'prerender_rails'